Is The Old Wives' Tale About Full Moons Inducing Labor True? You Wish

-By the time that pregnant women get to that last month before their due date, they will look for any hopeful sign that labor may start soon.
-Late in their pregnancies, women have been known to drink castor oil, go on bumpy car rides, take a long walk, eat spicy food, and the men's favorite, have sex, all in an attempt to incite labor.
-Given this desperation, it makes sense that you would find hope in any old wives tales about giving birth on a full moon, especially since there is a supermoon just around the corner on New Year's Day.
+By the time pregnant women get to that last month before their due date, they will look for any hopeful sign that labor may start soon.
+Late in their pregnancies, women have been known to drink castor oil, go on bumpy car rides, take a long walk, eat spicy food, and have sex, all in an attempt to incite labor.
+Given this desperation, it makes sense that you would find hope in any old wives' tales about giving birth on a full moon.

-Understandably, pregnancy and old wives tales go hand in hand.
-Pregnancy is something that is uniquely female, so we often bond with our girl relatives over it.
-Old wives tales were often invented or evolved out of the need to understand something that was hard to understand.
+Understandably, pregnancy and old wives' tales go hand in hand.
+Old wives' tales were often invented or evolved out of the need to understand something that was hard to understand.
 Your grandma or your great aunt might not understand your use of apps to order dinner for the family, or the fact that you don't get a print newspaper because you can catch up on all the current event events online.
-They can, however, relate to the growing new life inside of you and might still even remember the urgency you feel as you approach the finish line and the desperation to get that baby out.
+They can, however, relate to growing new life inside of you and might still even remember the urgency you feel as you approach the finish line and the desperation to get that baby out.
 And back when they were with child, all their tricks were spread through word of mouth, and they were probably willing to believe and try anything to induce labor.

 Anecdotally, labor and delivery nurses will tell you that when there's a full moon, they prepare for a busy night, though there is no scientific rhyme or reason why.
 Some people argue that since the moon causes the tides, the gravitational pull can influence labor.
 According to Live Science, "there's no measurable difference in the moon's gravitational effect to one side of your body vs. the other," so don't expect a moon to pull that baby towards it like the tide.